-and we’re very much worse at it today than ever before, because of the cumulative effects of entitlement, shame, inadequacy, cynicism, unconsciousness, apathy and ennui… now throw fuel on the anxiety fire with credit cards, public education, social media, endless electronic and mind-numbing distraction, vicious, pervasive propaganda, impotent economics, politics, and vapid, spineless zombies in “high” places…
+And we’re very much worse at it today than ever before, because of the cumulative effects of entitlement, shame, inadequacy, cynicism, unconsciousness, apathy and ennui… Now throw fuel on the anxiety fire with credit cards, public education, social media, endless electronic and mind-numbing distraction, vicious, pervasive propaganda, impotent economics, politics, and vapid, spineless zombies in “high” places…

-“i can’t afford to stop!”
+“I can’t afford to stop!”
 No, you can’t afford not to.

-who are you without your vocation, occupation, title or role? how does it feel to simply state “i am“, and nothing else?
+Who are you without your vocation, occupation, title or role?
+How does it feel to simply state “I am,” and nothing else?

-dive in. stop beating the same old drum. find the music.
+Dive in.
+Stop beating the same old drum.
+Find the music.

 Listen to “Legacy“